XcalableMP/manual/en/tutorial-global.rst

    4
    5

-task Directive
+task directive
 ^^^^^^^^^^^^^^
 The task directive limits the range of execution nodes and changes the execution context.
-In XMP/C, the task directive speficies the parallel execution of the following compound statement.
+In XMP/C, the task directive specifies the parallel execution of the following compound statement.
 In XMP/Fortran, the end task directive is required to specify the end of the region.

 * XMP/C program